nginx-proxy/acme-companion/README.md

 ## Basic usage (with the nginx-proxy container)

-Three writable volumes must be declared on the **nginx-proxy** container so that they can be shared with the **acme-companion** container:
+Two writable volumes must be declared on the **nginx-proxy** container so that they can be shared with the **acme-companion** container:

 * `/etc/nginx/certs` to store certificates and private keys (readonly for the **nginx-proxy** container).
 * `/usr/share/nginx/html` to write `http-01` challenge files.

-Additionally, a fourth volume must be declared on the **acme-companion** container to store `acme.sh` configuration and state: `/etc/acme.sh`.
+Additionally, a third volume must be declared on the **acme-companion** container to store `acme.sh` configuration and state: `/etc/acme.sh`.

 Please also read the doc about [data persistence](./docs/Persistent-data.md).